 - Exhibitor - Festival of Arts in Laguna Beach, CA

 From her earliest years, April's vision was to paint.
 She kept this vision throughout her college years, and began showing in galleries shortly after graduating.
 Except for six years as the designer and art director for a national magazine, April's full-time career has been creating fine art.

 "My parents were designers and innovators.
 They architected and built their own homes, designed and made most of their own furniture and clothing.
 They immersed their children in these projects.
 All of this was inspired by a strong sense of Scandinavian sensibility and influenced by the experience their parents had of being early covered-wagon pioneers in the American West.
 I was the oldest of 10 children."

-“Even at an early age I had a natural inclination for visual rendering.
-My favorite, though, was to take my sketchpad and paints and head for the woods.
+"Even at an early age I had a natural inclination for visual rendering.
+My favorite activity was to take my sketchpad and paints and head for the woods.
 I was fortunate to have a wilderness out my back door.
-I would spend hours there sketching and painting both small details from nature as well as large vistas. “
+I would spend hours there sketching and painting both small details from nature as well as large vistas. "

 April had the opportunity to study fine art under several influential masters while obtaining her degree in art at BYU.
 These included William Whitaker, Gary Ernest Smith, Trevor Southey, and Alex Darais.
 She was also profoundly influenced by the expansive collection of Maynard Dixon paintings that were part of the university's permanent collection.